 1. Pay-to-guess how many items are in a jar

 Charge $1–$5 per guess.
-Display the jar clearly and offer a simple prize.
-Cheap, fast, and surprisingly effective.
+Display the jar in a high-traffic area and offer a simple prize for the closest answer.
+Fast to set up, easy to understand, and consistently effective.

 2. $1 sticker day (wear it = donated)

-Anyone wearing the sticker has donated.
-Works especially well in schools and offices.
+Sell stickers for $1.
+Anyone wearing one has donated.
+Visible participation encourages others to join, especially in schools and offices.

 4. Pay to submit a song for a public playlist

-5. Teacher / leader for a day auction
+5. Teacher or leader for a day auction

 6. Mystery prize envelopes ($5 each)